Anne Lawrence

-Anne Alexandra Lawrence (born November 17, 1950) is an American psychologist, sexologist, and physician who has published extensively on gender dysphoria, transgender people, and paraphilias.
+Anne Alexandra Lawrence (born November 17, 1950) is an American psychologist, sexologist, and physician.
+She has published extensively on gender dysphoria, transgender people, and paraphilias.

 Lawrence is a transgender woman and self-identifies as autogynephilic.
-She is best known for her 2013 book on autogynephilia, Men Trapped in Men's Bodies: Narratives of Autogynephilic Transsexualism, which has been regarded by Ray Blanchard as the definitive text on the subject.
+Her 2013 book on autogynephilia, Men Trapped in Men's Bodies: Narratives of Autogynephilic Transsexualism, has been regarded by Ray Blanchard, who developed Blanchard's transsexualism typology, as the definitive text on the subject.
 Lawrence is one of the major researchers in the area of Blanchard's etiological typology of transgender women and has been one of the most major proponents of the theory.
-While Blanchard's typology and autogynephilia are highly controversial subjects and are not accepted by many transgender women and academics, some, such as Lawrence, identify with autogynephilia.
+Blanchard's typology and autogynephilia are highly controversial subjects and are not accepted by many transgender women and academics.
 Lawrence's work also extends beyond Blanchard's typology to transgender women and to gender transition more generally.

 Personal life

 Lawrence attended the University of Chicago from 1967 to 1971, where she earned a Bachelor of Arts (B.A.) in chemistry.
 She subsequently attended the University of Minnesota from 1971 to 1974, where she earned a Doctor of Medicine (M.D.).
 She completed internship, residency, and fellowship from 1974 to 1977 and was licensed as an anesthesiologist.
 She practiced in this area from 1978 to 1997, mostly at the University of Washington in Seattle, Washington.
 Lawrence was married from 1987 to 1995 and had two children, a son and a daughter, before separating from her wife in May 1995.

-Lawrence is a transgender woman.
-She uses "she" pronouns for herself.
+Lawrence is a trans woman.
 Lawrence is a proponent of Ray Blanchard's etiological typology of transgender women and personally self-identifies as autogynephilic.
 She has described having autogynephilic feelings and gender dysphoria from early childhood.
 She began privately crossdressing at age 8, which resulted in sexual arousal, and has described herself as unremarkably masculine and not feminine as a child.
 Lawrence came out to her parents as wanting to be a girl when she was age 14 in the 1960s.
 She was sent to psychotherapy, which she found to be unhelpful.
-Lawrence discovered Harry Benjamin's The Transsexual Phenomenon (1966) while at the University of Chicago, which was her first exposure to the concept of transgenderism.
-However, she could not relate well to Benjamin's writings, as Benjamin's descriptions of transgender women as being highly feminine and androphilic did not match her own presentation.
-In any case, Lawrence privately continued to crossdress and she self-administered estrogen off and on starting at age 18 and throughout her adulthood.
+Lawrence discovered Harry Benjamin's The Transsexual Phenomenon (1966) while at the University of Chicago, which was her first exposure to the concept of transgender people.
+She did not relate well to Benjamin's writings, as Benjamin's descriptions of trans women as being highly feminine and androphilic did not match her own presentation.
+Lawrence privately continued to crossdress and she self-administered estrogen off and on starting at age 18 and throughout her adulthood.
 She also seriously considered attempting self-castration, but ultimately did not go through with this.
 Lawrence suppressed her feelings about her gender identity for decades as she found nothing that spoke to her own experience and due to fears of the strong societal prejudice towards transgender people that existed at the time.
 She felt that transitioning would cause her to be seen as "psychotic".